eurekaclinical/shrine-extras/README.md

 ## Extra tips

 The SHRINE installation installs all of the default webapps that come with tomcat.
 These are not needed and can impose a security risk if not secured properly.
 It's easier just to remove them.
 The default webapps that are safe to remove are `ROOT`, `docs`, `examples`, `host-manager`, and `manager`.
 For the risk-averse, create a directory in `$SHRINE_HOME/tomcat` named something like `webapps-disabled` and move the default webapps there.
+Shutdown SHRINE while making these changes.

 Make the `shrine-webclient` the `ROOT` webapp (just rename the `$SHRINE_HOME/tomcat/webapps/shrine-webclient` directory `ROOT`).